ljacquin/refpop/README.md

 [<img src="img/refpop.png"/>]()

 # refpop
-This repository contains the refpop R scripts for achieving reproducible results, according to the FAIR principles defined as follows :
+This repository contains the refpop R scripts, for achieving reproducible data analysis and results, according to the FAIR principles defined as follows :

 * Findable